The Tennessee Valley Authority on Thursday announced plans to retire coal plants that generate more than 3,000 megawatts of electricity.

 The Plains and Eastern Clean Line would connect with the TVA system at Memphis, Tenn., carrying enough electricity to power 1 million homes a year.

 TVA provides power for 9 million people in parts of seven southeastern states.
-The government-owned utility is looking to diversity its power generating mix, as evidenced by its move away from coal.
+The government-owned utility is looking to diversify its power generating mix, as evidenced by its move away from coal.

 “This will support our focus on cleaner energy and bring additional, necessary balance into our portfolio for managing our current and projected load profile,” CEO Bill Johnson told TVA's board.